wdi-sf-march-2014/notes/ObjectsAndClasses/ObjectsAndClasses.md

 ##Describing a Potential Class

-We're thinking about the `Customers` at our `DonutShoppe`
+We're thinking about the `Students` at our `College`

 Pair Up and come up with at least two answers to each of the following:

-	* What information do we know about a customer?
+	* What information do we know about a student?
-	* What actions can a customer perform?
+	* What actions can a student perform?
-	* What questions can we ask any customer?
+	* What questions can we ask any student?

 ##Hashes are Flexible
-How can we represent these information, actions and questions in a Hash?
+How can we represent this information, actions and questions in a Hash?

-	aCustomer = {
+	aStudent = {
 	   ...
 	}

 ##Defining a New Class

-	class Customer
+	class Student

 	end

 ##Hashes

-	myVehicles = [
+	students = [
 	  {
-	    color: 		'yellow',
-	    brand: 		'Chevy',
-	    model: 		'Impala',
-	    year:  		1962
-	    type: 		'station_wagon',
-	    nickname: 	'Bananamobile',
-	    license_class: 'C'
-	  },
+	    first_name: 	'Barry',
+	    last_name: 		'White',
+	    major: 		'Musicology',
+	    date_of_birth:  	"1994-11-12",
+	    gpa: 		3.4,
+	    courses:		['Piano Accompaniment ','Mathematics 101','Operatic Voice 403','Intro to Music'] },
 	  {
-	    color: 'red',
-	    brand: 'Honda'
-	    type: 'motorcycle',
-	    nickname: 'Red Rocket',
-	    license_class: 'M'
-	  },
+	    first_name: 	'Donna',
+	    last_name: 		'Summer',
+	    major: 		'Singing',
+	    date_of_birth:  	"1948-12-31",
+	    gpa: 		4.0,
+	    courses:		['Your Voice as an Instrument','Disco for beginners','Intro to Music'] },
 	  {
-	    color: 'orange',
-	    brand: 'xooter'
-	    type: 'kickscooter',
-	    license_class: nil
-	  },
+	    first_name: 	'Skril',
+	    last_name: 		'lex',
+	    major: 		'Electronics',
+	    date_of_birth:  	"1988-01-15",
+	    gpa: 		3.9,
+	    courses:		['Beginning Mixing','basic soldering','advanced arduino','Intro to Music']
+	  }
 	]

-## What is a Vehicle?
-* What attributes does it have?
-* What kinds of things can you do with it?
-* What relationships does it have?

 ##Further Reading